Noel Godfrey Chavasse: Bar to Victoria Cross

 Chavasse's second award was made during the period 31 July to 2 August 1917, at Wieltje, Belgium; the full citation was published on 14 September 1917 and read:

 Chavasse died of his wounds in Brandhoek and is buried at Brandhoek New Military Cemetery, Vlamertinge.
 His military headstone carries, uniquely, a representation of two Victoria Crosses.

-Chavasse was the only man to be awarded both a Victoria Cross and Bar in the First World War, and one of only three men ever to have achieved this distinction.
+Chavasse was the only man to be awarded both a Victoria Cross and Bar in the First World War and one of only three men ever to have achieved this distinction.

 Personal life

-At the time of his death, Chavasse was engaged to one of his cousins, Frances Gladys Ryland Chavasse (1893–1962), daughter of his uncle Sir Thomas Frederick Chavasse (1854–1913) of Bromsgrove, a surgeon.
+At the time of his death, Chavasse was engaged to one of his cousins, Frances Gladys Ryland Chavasse, daughter of his uncle Sir Thomas Frederick Chavasse of Bromsgrove, a surgeon.
 Noel's engagement is mentioned on a plaque at the Chavasse family grave at Bromsgrove.
 Gladys Chavasse was mentioned in despatches 1945 at Monte Cassino, Italy, and killed in 1962 in an accident in France while crossing the road.

 Noel's nephew – Christopher Chavasse's son – was named in his honour and served as an aide to Bernard Montgomery, as well as being awarded the Military Cross in the Second World War.

-Commemoration
+Commemorations

 Chavasse is believed to be commemorated by more war memorials in the UK than any other individual.
 Sixteen have currently been recorded by the UK National Inventory of War Memorials.

-Chavasse's medals, which had been left by his family to St Peter's College, Oxford (which had been founded by his father and his brother Christopher was its first Master), were purchased in 2009 by Lord Ashcroft for around £1.5 million, a world record price.
+Chavasse's medals, which had been left by his family to St Peter's College, Oxford (which had been founded by his father; his brother Christopher was its first Master), were purchased in 2009 by Lord Ashcroft for around £1.5 million, a world record price.
 The medals, along with others, are displayed in the Lord Ashcroft Gallery at the Imperial War Museum.

 Chavasse Park in Liverpool city centre was named in honour of the Chavasse family; Francis (2nd Bishop of Liverpool) and his twin sons Christopher Maude Chavasse (an Olympic athlete and later Bishop of Rochester), and Noel Godfrey Chavasse.

 A hospital ward is named after him at the Walton Centre in Liverpool.

+One of the houses at Magdalen College School is named in honour of him.

 There are two World War One Victoria Cross paving stones (each depicting a pair of crosses) dedicated to Chavasse in Oxford: one outside St Peter's College and one near Magdalen College School.

-A bronze memorial (the 'Liverpool Heroes Memorial') commemorating Chavasse and another fifteen Liverpool-born Victoria Cross recipients has been erected at Abercromby Square in Liverpool, sculpted by Tom Murphy.
+A bronze memorial (the 'Liverpool Heroes Memorial') commemorating Chavasse and fifteen other Liverpool-born Victoria Cross recipients has been erected at Abercromby Square in Liverpool.
+It was sculpted by Tom Murphy.

-In 2017, Noel Chavasse was featured on a £5 coin (issued in silver and gold) in a six-coin set commemorating the Centenary of the First World War produced by the Royal Mint.
+In 2017, Noel Chavasse was featured on a £5 coin (issued in silver and gold) in a six-coin set commemorating the centenary of the First World War produced by the Royal Mint.